MailTape/MailTape-v1/_posts/2021-03-14-Thijsenterprise.md

 half the day is the night https://soundcloud.com/gabor-szabo-official/half-the-day-is-the-night

 ## [Gábor Szabó](https://www.facebook.com/yannichonmusic)– Half The Day Is The Night
-Sarah: **"**This one comes off of my favorite Szabó album, Dreams (1968).
-Such a phenomenal jazz-crossover; it's a kaleidescope of sound: Szabó's traditional Hungarian influences melt together with Southeast Asian folk riffs, both tied into soft-swaying samba movements paired with ever-evolving jazz structures.
+Sarah: **"**This one comes off of my favorite Gábor Szabó album, Dreams (1968).
+Such a phenomenal jazz-crossover; the album is a kaleidescope of sound: Szabó's traditional Hungarian influences melt together with Southeast Asian folk riffs, contributing to the psychedelic music experimentation of the 1960's, all of it tied into soft-swaying samba movements that evolve underlying jazz structures.
 Szabó is absolutely effortless, this whole track moves like silk.**"**

 <p id="outroduction">That's it for this morning.
 As always, thank you so much for joining us.
 Much love to [Bonnie Banane](https://bonniebanane.bandcamp.com/releases) for her Sunday selections and to [Thibault Daumain](http://thibaultdaumain.fr/) for this episode's brilliant illustration!</p>